University at Albany, SUNY: Safety

-In 2019, UAlbany was ranked "the least safe college in New York ", even before the rise in shootings and robberies which occurred since 2021 in and around the campus.
-In addition, among Upstate New York colleges, University at Albany reported the highest number of campus rapes in the region.
+In 2019, UAlbany was ranked "the least safe college in New York."
+Among Upstate New York colleges, the university reported the highest number of campus rapes in the region.

 Student media

-The Albany Student Press, commonly known as “The ASP”, is an independent student-run newspaper.
+The Albany Student Press, commonly known as "The ASP", is an independent student-run newspaper.
 It began as the State College News and has been published continuously since 1916.
 The newspaper has a circulation of more than 10,000 and serves student body and the surrounding community.

 Athletics

 University at Albany's intercollegiate athletics date back to the late 1890s, but its development was hampered for several decades by inadequate facilities, uncertain financial support, and the small number of male students in an institution designed to develop elementary school teachers.
 Tennis remained a constant from 1898 on and men's basketball dates back to 1909, but attempts to field teams in football (1922), baseball (1896–1901), swimming, and ice hockey were aborted.

 Expansion into men's and women's sports increased after World War II, and then expanded greatly in the 1960s (men's sports of lacrosse, track and field, cross-country, and swimming moved from club to varsity status, and women's tennis, softball, field hockey, basketball and swimming were introduced), a direct result of the introduction of the new Uptown campus and its expanded athletic facilities.
 A nickname change also occurred, the Pedagogues becoming the Great Danes—making UAlbany the only American college or university with that mascot.
 The school's colors are purple and gold.

 After the 1972 NCAA restructuring, UAlbany competed in Division III athletics until the 1995–96 school year, when it moved to the Division II level as part of a transition to Division I competition.
 That process was completed in the fall of 1999; UAlbany now has 19 varsity sports (8 men, 11 women) competing at the Division I level.
 All athletic programs are run by the university's Department of Athletics and Recreation.